Financial Aid for Future Students | Cal State East Bay

 How to Apply for Financial Aid

-Essentially, as a new student, you need to provide information about you or your family’s finances before the Office of Financial Aid and Scholarships can evaluate your qualifications and determine your award packages.
+Essentially, as a new student, you need to provide information about you or your family’s finances before the Office of Financial Aid and Scholarships can evaluate your qualifications and determine your Award Offer.
 To assist new students in completing their financial aid applications, we provide useful guidelines illustrating important steps in the application process.
+Please review the Important Announcements page for webinars and workshops hosted by the CSUEB Office of Financial Aid & Scholarships.

 Learn more about applying for financial aid.